What is Probate or Estate Administration?

 - Identifying and satisfying creditor claims and paying final taxes.

 - Distributing the balance of the estate assets to the intended beneficiaries.

 The primary difference between probate and trust administration is the administration of a trust is a private matter, not open to public scrutiny.
 This could be an advantage or disadvantage depending on the skill and integrity of the persons nominated as your successors.
 Probate administration is monitored by a judge and can offer a higher degree of certainty.
-Gone are the days when “probate was a four-letter word.”
+Gone are the days when probate was a “four-letter word.”
 It’s just a process for administering a person’s estate.
-It is NOT a process where the State is entitled to any of your hard earned estate.
+It is NOT a process where the State is entitled to any of your hard-earned estate.
 This is a myth many people believe – but it is not true.
 The only time the State gets involved in your estate is if you don’t have a plan.
-In that case, they will determine your
+In that case, they will determine your plan for you.

 A common misconception about probate is the State of Florida will take your assets.
 This is simply not the case.
 The probate process is designed to make sure your beneficiaries (if you have a will) or your family (if you don’t have a will) receive your assets.

 Regardless of the means of administration utilized, it is important to work closely with your trusted legal and professional advisors.
 We are committed to creating and fostering a relationship that will provide long-term assistance to you and your loved ones.

 What are the different types of administrations?

 Formal Probate Administration